 All Commuter Rail trains and most transit stations are accessible to people with disabilities.
 Learn more about station features, entering and exiting trains, and what you can expect on your trip.

-All MBTA commuter ferries and docks are accessible.
+All MBTA commuter ferries and docks are accessible to people with disabilities.
 Learn more about ferry accessibility features and what you can expect on your trip.

 The RIDE is the MBTA’s door-to-door, shared-ride paratransit service.
 If you have a disability that prevents you from using the MBTA bus, subway, or trolley all or some of the time, The RIDE may be able to assist with your public transportation needs.

-Learn more about MBTA connections to regional transportation authorities, and accessibility resources available statewide.
+Learn more about MBTA connections to regional transportation authorities in Massachusetts.